 This was a delicious dish!
 I loved the dressing especially and I thought the chili brought just enough heat.
 I got the recipe from Gran Tourismo Travels.

 Fish amok is Cambodia’s national dish.
 It’s a kind of steamed custard containing curry, fish, and coconut milk.
 The curry paste is made with lemongrass, galangal, makrut lime zest (I used regular), turmeric, garlic, shallots, and chili.
 The fish amok is supposed to be steamed in noni leaves, but I couldn’t get those so I just used a ramekin.

 I used the recipe from Gran Tourismo Travels.
-My fish amok came out looking much paler than the one in the photo, but it did taste pretty good.
-I served it with rice and boy choy.
+My fish amok came out looking much paler than the one in the photo; I probably messed up the ratios of ingredients when reducing the recipe.
+It did taste good though!
+I served it with rice and bok choy.

 Cambodian Congee (Rice Porridge)

 Congee is like a porridge made with rice, which has been cooked for a long time and in extra liquid so that it breaks down.
 I’ve eaten congee before and loved it, but this is a Cambodian version.
 Someone on Reddit recommended I try Cambodian congee, so here it is!

 This is made with chicken, and also contains dried shrimp, garlic, rice noodles, fish sauce, and a little sugar.
 There was also supposed to be ‘preserved cabbage’ which could possibly be sauerkraut or something similar, but I omitted that.
 To finish, I garnished with green onion, fried shallots, and bean sprouts (since I had a whole bag I needed to use).

 This was really good!
 I added a little sriracha after I started eating, and I think that made it even better.